You are here

 What used to be called ‘Great Age of Discovery’ (1490s – 1640s) might be thought of as Early Modern Globalism, as discovery was inevitably bound up with the exchange of goods, cultures, ideologies.
 This was never an equitable exchange.
 It also coincided with the wars of religion within the countries who conducted that discovery.
 Between the Reconquista and the Expulsion of the Jews (1490s) to the Reformation (1520s) and the wars of the century that followed, a sort of religious cold war playbook under-mapped the points of contact.

-The rhythm: two conversations per day.
-A play and something; also, the week is usually broken into a heavy reading day (Tuesday) and a lighter Thursday.
+The rhythm: We will usually host two conversations per day.
+A play and something of contextual background, articles, maps, images.
+The week is usually broken into a heavy reading day (Tuesday) and a lighter Thursday.
 Two holidays also interrupt the work.

 Schedule